 “Rare events that require a significant 3-level fusion may be better served in a traditional surgery setting,” said Dr. Langmaid.
 “But the average person would be quite surprised with what we can do in an outpatient facility.”

 If your doctor has recommended an open neck or back fusion to treat your spine condition, our Care Team may be able to help you.
-Contact Laser Spine Institute to get a review of your MRI and learn more about our minimally invasive outpatient procedures.
+Contact Laser Spine Institute to get a free review of your MRI and learn more about our minimally invasive outpatient procedures.